Curriculum standards

 The trainee may:

-- present health information in a variety of forms, including written and oral
+- present health information in a variety of formats to suit the communication needs of individuals and population groups

-- ensure documentation is structured, formatted, and referenced appropriately
+- ensure academic documentation is appropriately structured and referenced

 Quality and safety